Lockridge is an avid reader who enjoys learning about beautiful garden plants. Among other things, she has worked with a

 Easter lilies are linked with fertility and motherhood, which is why they make great gifts for Mother’s Day.
 According to ProFlowers, the Easter lily symbolizes purity and grace.

 How to Select an Easter Lily

 When purchasing an Easter lily at the store or nursery, it is important to make sure you get a good plant for the investment.

 The Alabama A&M and Auburn Universities Extension program suggest buying plants with dark foliage all the way down to the base of the plant.
 Avoid stems or blooms with browning or yellowing.

 Plants with buds in the puffy white stage will soon bloom in a warm environment, such as your home, and will have a longer life.

-Avoid purchasing plants that can’t support the weight of the bloom.
+Avoid purchasing plants that that droop and can’t support the weight of the bloom.